 Operational technology (OT) networks and Industrial Control Systems (ICS) are increasingly interconnected with IT networks.
 This interconnectedness has increased the ICS/OT attack surface due to:

 • Malware insertion via dedicated attacks to take control of critical infrastructure by criminal and nation-state actors

 • Third-party remote access for contractors that may have lax security processes

 NERC CIP are mandatory security standards for high-voltage electric transmission and power generation.
 CIP-005, CIP-007, and CIP-010 require utilities to collect and archive network traffic data at the plant and substation level.
 Network taps can be placed in power plants and substations at multiple levels of the SCADA network.
 Unlike Span ports, Network Taps don't drop packets, don't need programming, and can be installed where you need them.

-It's become almost commonplace to hear pundits speak about the convergence of IT and OT security.
+It's become almost commonplace to hear pundits speak about the convergence of IT and ICS/OT cybersecurity.
 But how in the world would hacking something like a company's public facing website, impact revenue through the disruption of service delivery?

 With the sudden increase in work from home and the resultant surge in digital business transformation, are you ready?

 Partnerships to Fortify your ICS/OT Network

 Digital business transformation allows enterprises to continue business as usual through increasingly unusual times.
 Fortify your IT and OT networks now before unwelcome intruders seize control of your IIoT assets.
 Partner with Keysight and gain market-leading end-to-end insights to innovate, transform, and win in fortifying your Industrial IoT.